Surfing-Chef/Bourbon/README.md

 #### Callout blockquote
 A default quote that will be replaced by a randomly selected quote from a custom library.

+#### Looking for a better weather widget or will design outer-container

+#### The Recently section will be a tabbed pattern form REFILLS.

 ```html
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css" />
 ```